tyleransom/NC-Budget-Tax/README.md

 # Extracting and creating NC Budget Files from published PDFs
 This repository contains code to extract North Carolina state budget information from online-published PDFs and compile each year's budget into a master dataset.
 The repository also contains the resulting datasets after executing the code.

+The repository was created as part of Duke University's [Data+](http://bigdata.duke.edu/data) initiative and in partnership with the [Budget and Tax Center](http://www.ncjustice.org/?q=budget-and-tax) affiliated with the North Carolina Justice Center.

 ## Inputs
 * downloader.bat, which contains links to all PDFs used (update it if the links have been changed)
 * generator.R, which is the R code used to extract the data from the PDFs and create a long panel for Tableau analysis